ClimbingThekingdom

 and other spots

-Beyond the star cliffs, the Hautes-Alpes has a wealth of places to climb.
-Briançon is the climbing capital of the world, with its international wall, one of the finest in the world, and the Bloc 15-9, its summer World Cup and dozens of surrounding crags.
-All over the Hautes-Alpes, indoor gyms complete the offer, ideal for training or just starting out.
-From the accessible 5th to the extreme 9th, the department offers an infinite range of possibilities.
+Beyond the famous cliffs, the Hautes-Alpes are teeming with climbing spots.
+Briançon stands out as the world capital of rock climbing, with its international climbing wall—one of the most beautiful in the world—and the Bloc 15-9, its summer World Cup, and dozens of surrounding cliffs.
+Throughout the Hautes-Alpes, indoor climbing gyms round out the offerings, ideal for training or getting started.
+From accessible Grade 5 routes to extreme Grade 9 climbs, the department offers an endless array of possibilities.

 P. Domeyne – AD05